-It achieves these aims by facilitating their unique drama and storytelling workshops which they have developed and refined over many tours through the Outback and working with remote communities who rarely receive such creative input.
+Their unique drama and storytelling workshops have been developed and refined over many tours through the outback and working with remote communities who rarely receive such creative input.

 This mission began with 'The Ghost of John King' a show developed on the unknown story of King, the only survivor of the Burke and Wills expedition.
 After they perished at Cooper Creek, King survived through the kindness of the Yandruwandha people who lived at the Creek.